seardy/pyfinger/README.md

 ## Installation

-PyFingerprint supports Python2 and Python3.
+The library supports Python 2 and Python 3.
 There are one Debian package for each.
 It's up to you which version you install.

-For Python3 use:
+For Python 3 use:

     ~$ sudo dpkg -i ../python3-fingerprint*.deb

-For Python2 use
+For Python 2 use:

     ~$ sudo dpkg -i ../python-fingerprint*.deb